 What is Movember?
 Movember is about Men’s Health issues.
-I hadn’t thought too much about it, but a few years ago, it hit home.
+I hadn’t overthought it, but a few years ago, it hit home.
 This anecdote is from 2016 but is still very prominent in my thinking.

-I’d just returned from CPFC16 and was still thinking of all the great new ideas I had been inspired to write when my health suddenly went very wrong.
+I’d just returned from CPFC16 and was still thinking of all the great innovative ideas I had been inspired to write when my health suddenly went very wrong.
 I’d been having issues with my bladder that I had hoped would disappear.
 As you can guess, that was not the brightest thing, and things worsened.

 The story started the Monday after I got home.
-To be blunt, I couldn’t urinate, and it was starting to hurt.
+To be blunt, I couldn’t urinate, and it started hurting.
 Like a numb skull, I picked up my carpool mate.
 Four times driving in, I pulled the car over and attempted to urinate to no avail.
 Finally, after working for 2 hours, I decided to go home and call my wife.
 She yelled at me, “Go to the HOSPITAL!”
 I took her advice.
 I continued to spasm and feel like I was about to explode while driving there (screaming in pain every few minutes).

 The QCH Emerg team did a fantastic job, put in a catheter, and gave me a pain-relieving shot.
 That crisis was finally over (although I continued to spasm for a while longer).
 I held around 1.5 litres in me and was in danger of causing permanent damage had I not come in.
 I was given a tutorial on dealing with my new Catheter and told to contact my Doctor.
 Luckily I was already seeing a urologist and was due to see him a week later.